oat-sa/taohub-articles/forge/qti/qti-creator.md

 ### Editing API

-When you are inside a widget or a state, you have access to the element you are currently working on.\
+When you are inside a widget or a state, you have access to the element you are currently working on.<br/>

-The goal is to modify this object : modify attributes, add choice, modify a choice content, modify the body (if applicable), etc.\
+The goal is to modify this object : modify attributes, add choice, modify a choice content, modify the body (if applicable), etc.<br/>

-Every modification brought to the object will be serialized and saved as qti XML to the server via the qtiXmlRenderer.\
+Every modification brought to the object will be serialized and saved as qti XML to the server via the qtiXmlRenderer.<br/>

 Please use the api and not idrect access to object because those methods trigger the right events and following this api will help implementing undo/redo methods.

 The main methods you may need are: